-Keep in mind that it is best not to fully lock out the knee as this may result in impingement or patellar dislocation.
+Keep in mind that it is best not to fully lock out the knee (as pictured above) as this may result in impingement or patellar dislocation.

 Being a machine assisted exercise suitable for beginners, the leg press is not difficult to perform in any way, and only requires weight plates in order to add resistance.